 SQL processor

-SQL processors can handle the SQL statements generated from corresponding SQL templates.
+SQL processors allow you to handle SQL statements that are generated from corresponding SQL templates.

-To mark a DAO method as an SQL processor, annotate the method with @SqlProcessor
+To designate a DAO method as an SQL processor, annotate it with @SqlProcessor

 :